Paintball marker: Bore

 The bore is the interior diameter of the barrel.
 The bore must properly match the type of paint being fired, the most critical aspect of a barrel.
 A mismatched selection will result in velocity variations, which causes difficulty in maintaining a close match to field velocity limits and in extreme cases it can affect accuracy.
 Two and three-piece barrels let the barrel bore be matched to the paint diameter without needing new barrels.
 Correct matching is especially important in closed-bolt markers that lack ball detents because the ball will roll down, and potentially out of, the barrel.
 This results in either a dry fire in the event that the ball fell out of the barrel, or a lower velocity shot.

-It has been proven that matching bore to paintball size is less efficient.
-Underboring (barrel is bored smaller than paint diameter) results in good shot consistency and efficiency.
-Overboring (barrel is bored bigger than paint diameter) results in good shot consistency but worse efficiency.
-Paint to barrel matching results in no increase in shot consistency or efficiency.

 Firing and trigger modes

 Since the advent of semi-automatic markers in the early 1990s, both insurance and competitive rules have specified that markers must be semi-automatic only; only one paintball may be fired per trigger pull.
 While this was a perfectly clear definition when markers were all based on mechanical and pneumatic designs, the introduction of electronically controlled markers in the late 1990s meant that technology had allowed for easy circumvention of this rule.
 Electronic markers are often controlled by a programmable microcontroller, on which any software might be installed.
 For example, software may allow the marker to fire more than once per trigger pull, called shot ramping.

 Velocity ramping is an electronic firing mode where a consistent, fully automatic firing rate will be triggered as long as the player maintains a low rate of trigger pulls per second.